 December 29, 2017

 Today, I’ll be covering the third step of my process: researching and preparing slides.
-Every speaker I know has their own techniques for handling this part of the process; I look forward to sharing mine.

 After trying PowerPoint, Keynote, and even Vim buffers navigated